smoeding/puppet-gai/README.md

 }
 ```

-There is also a builtin class to achieve this setup.
+There is also a builtin class that can be used as a shortcut for this configuration.

 ```puppet
 class { 'gai::preferipv4': }
 ```

+## Reference

+### Classes

+#### Public Classes

+* `gai`: The main class which installs the `/etc/gai.conf` file.

+* `gai::preferipv4`: Installs a predefined set of preference rules that cause the system to prefer IPv4 addresses.

+#### Class: `gai`

+The main class to manage the `/etc/gai.conf` file.

+##### Parameters (all optional)

+* `label`: A hash with netmask/precedence pairs for the label table.
+The precedence value should be an integer.
+It is used to define the order of evaluation.

+* `precedence`: A hash with netmask/precedence pairs for the precedence table.
+Again the precedence value should be an integer defining the order of evaluation.

+* `scopev4`: A hash with mask/value pairs for the scope table.
+Entries are added to the RFC 3484 scope table.

+* `reload`: Indicate if the config should be reloaded for every loopkup.
+Valid options: 'yes', 'no' or undefined (which doesn't set any value in the file).
+Default: undef

+#### Class: `gai::preferipv4`

+The class can be used as a shortcut to install a configuration where IPv4 addresses are prefered over IPv6 addresses.

 ## Limitations

 This module is only useful on systems using glibc and the `/etc/gai.conf` file.
-It is therefore probably limited to Linux.
+It is therefore probably limited to Linux only.

 ## Development